t-mart/color/README.md

 Hosted at <https://color.tim-martin.com>.

 A few color schemes that I seem to keep coming back to.
-I've created this project to help me remember them and to make it easier to use them in my projects.

 ## Developing